 - After Jean Gray has been brought back from the The Dark Side in The Dark Phoenix Saga, she's found guilty of genocide and sentenced to death by the Shi'ar empire, despite the empress' romantic relationship with Charles Xavier.
 Unfortunately for everyone, fighting for her life reawakens Marvel Girl's Dark Phoenix side.

-- Her beau Cyclops faces similar problems after he took over the world and killed Charles Xavier while under the Phoenix's influence.
-People in-universe and out hold him responsible for that.
+- Her beau Cyclops faces similar problems being imprisoned after he took over the world and killed Charles Xavier while under the Phoenix's influence.